rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 # KVM Install

-KVM is the Linux Kernel-mode Virtual Machine tool It's free and easy to install on Ubuntu.
+KVM is the Linux Kernel-mode Virtual Machine tool.
+It's free and easy to install on Ubuntu.
 WIth all the uncertainty around VMware workstation it's worth knowing how to use KVM!

 You must have virtualization enabled at the BIOS level.